 The most damaging element of a standard mooring system is the chain, which drags along the seabed and disturbs and damages plants.
 The Stirling Advanced Mooring System uses a series of mid-water floats which elevate the chain from the seabed and allow habitats such as seagrass to continue to grow, undisturbed.

 In order to create widespread change that will protect our Ocean habitats moving forward, we are working with the boating community and harbour authority to find a solution that is satisfactory to all.
 The innovative new riser design of the Advances Stirling Mooring System minimises damage caused to environmentally important seagrass beds by traditional mooring systems, allowing them to regenerate over time.

-Taking our protection of seagrass Meadows one step further we have trialed an innovative method of attaching the mooring riser to the seabed.
-Traditionally a heavy sinker block normally consisting of concrete is deployed, this sinker has a large footprint in the sensitive habitat so to remove damage we have worked with anchor manufacturers and mooring service providers to deploy helical screw anchors in seagrass beds reducing mooring impacts even further.
+Taking our protection of seagrass meadows one step further, we have trialled an innovative method of attaching the mooring riser to the seabed.
+Traditionally, a heavy concrete sinker block is deployed, but this leaves a large footprint in the sensitive habitat – In order to mitigate this, we have worked with anchor manufacturers and mooring service providers to deploy helical screw anchors in their place, which reduce mooring impacts even further.

-The Sterling Advance Mooring System is a fully customisable and interchangeable solution that is suitable for any environmental deployment within the U.K. we are currently trialing the design in several places around the U.K. with positive results.
+The Sterling Advance Mooring System is a fully customisable and interchangeable solution that is suitable for any environmental deployment within the U.K. We are currently trialling the design in several places around the U.K., with promising results recorded so far.

 How will this help the Ocean?

-By finding workable solutions so that people may enjoy the environment but have less of an impact we are allowing both people and nature to coexist where previously there have been detrimental impacts from human activity.
+By finding workable solutions that will allow people to continue to enjoy the environment whilst having a lesser impact on the environment, we are allowing both people and nature to peacefully coexist.

-A healthier and more robust habitat is more productive and when this crucial habitat provides coastal human communities with so many benefits by helping our Ocean, we’re not just helping the habitat – we’re helping them, too.
+A healthier and more robust habitat is more productive, and when this crucial habitat provides coastal human communities with so many benefits by helping our Ocean, we’re not just helping the habitat – we’re helping them, too.